The Best Flame Light Bulb: 2023 Buyers Guide

 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

-With the advent of LED bulbs, we now have the option to do some interesting things with our lights rather than just glow.
-Arrays of LED modules have enabled the ability to create animated effects inside the light, and stimulating the flickering warm glow of a flame is a safe, low cost way to create that unique ambience.
+With the advent of LED light bulbs, we now have the option to do some interesting things with our lights rather than just glow.
+Arrays of LED modules have enabled the ability to create animated effects inside the light, and simulating the flickering warm glow of a flame is a safe, low cost way to create that unique ambiance.

-These used to be a bit niche and not very convincing, but now LED lighting has become more mature there are some great options on the market at surprisingly low price points.
+These flickering flame lightbulbs used to be a bit niche and not very convincing, but now energy saving LED technology has become more mature there are some great flame light bulb options on the market at surprisingly low price points.
 These are particularly popular around Halloween for creating a ‘spookier’ ambience both inside and outside the house.

 Things to Consider